Gorgeous Smiles Dental

 Mild to Moderate Sensitivity

 If you experience brief, sharp sensitivity when consuming hot, cold, or sweet foods and beverages that quickly subsides once the stimulus is removed, this typically indicates decay in the enamel or dentin layers without pulp involvement.
 The sensitivity occurs because stimuli travel through dentin tubules to the nerve, but the nerve tissue itself remains healthy and responds normally.
 This type of sensitivity, while uncomfortable, suggests the decay hasn’t progressed to the point of requiring root canal treatment.
-Small cavities often cause no symptoms at all, being discovered only during routine dental examinations, and these are ideal candidates for simple fillings before they progress to cause discomfort.
+Small cavities often cause no symptoms at all, being discovered only during routine dental examinations, and these are ideal candidates for simple fillings before they progress.

 Visible Holes or Dark Spots

 Noticing a visible hole, pit, or dark spot on your tooth often indicates a cavity that’s advanced enough to see but might still be treatable with a filling.
 Brown or black discoloration on tooth surfaces, particularly in grooves or between teeth, suggests decay that has penetrated the enamel.
 A rough spot or area that catches on your fingernail or floss might indicate cavity formation.
 These visible signs warrant prompt dental attention, as early treatment with a filling prevents progression to more serious problems requiring root canals.
-Not all cavities are visible to patients, particularly those between teeth or on back surfaces, which is why regular dental examinations with X-rays are essential for early detection.

 Occasional Discomfort When Chewing